- WIKI MENU

 - Check the water balance using bromine test strips and adjust as necessary to maintain the range specified above.

-- Apply a maintenance dose of bromine by pre-dissolving granules in a clean plastic container and applying to the spa with the pumps running to maintain a reading of 3-5ppm.
+- Apply a maintenance dose of bromine by pre-dissolving granules in a clean plastic container and applying to the spa with the pumps running to maintain a reading of 3-5ppm of bromine.

 - As an alternative to applying bromine granules, you could use 20g Bromine tablets either in your spa's in-built chemical dispenser or in a floating dispenser.
-Bromine tablets dissolve slowly and evenly to give consistent and long lasting bromination, avoiding the need for frequent dosing.
+Bromine tablets dissolve slowly and evenly to give consistent and long lasting bromination, avoiding the need for frequent dosing, so they can be easier and less time consuming to use.
 Do not place bromine tablets directly into a skimmer basket or elsewhere in your tub.

 - Use a shock treatment to remove non-filterable organic contaminates.
 You should shock your tub weekly as a matter of course.
 It is also a good idea to shock after any period of very heavy use or if children have been in the tub (let’s be honest, it’s not a very attractive proposition to get out of that lovely hot water to find the loo!).